 Wealth Management Consultant

-Mark O’Sullivan is a Financial Planner with Axial Financial Group.
+Mark O’Sullivan is a Wealth Management Consultant with Axial Financial Group.
 Mark and his team of advisors take an independent and objective approach to investment planning to help ensure that your goals, objectives and risk tolerance are properly considered and managed.
 With his experience and offerings, Mark and his team can deliver a wealth of resources from estate and business owner planning to retirement and investment strategies.,

 Mark graduated from the University of Notre Dame with a BA in English in 1989.
 After becoming Series 7 licensed in 1991, he worked in the banking, insurance and investment fields.
 Mark has received industry awards from First Horizon National Corporation’s College of Loan Origination and Legg Mason Wood Walker’s Pacesetters Club.
 He currently holds his Series 6, 63, 65 and Life, Accident & Health licenses.